mattia-barbaresi/NohGen2/README.md

 # NohGen2
-Generator of choreographies for Nao robot, using n-th order Markov models and evolutionary computation
+Generator of symbolic sequences (choreographies for Nao robot or music), using n-th order Markov models and evolutionary computation